dj-betts/Capstone2/README.md

 # In no particular order.

 -**Building a better neighborhood:**
 - *Features:* strave heat map and crime data base joined on geodata.
 - *Target:* crime, housing price, some social/econ variable
-- *Resources:* ATX crime database (1 gb json file!),
+- *Resources:* ATX crime database (1 gb json file!), python geolibrary.
 - *Obstacles:* It will be tricky to get the data from the heat map.

 -**The Sweet Spot**
 - *Features:* gun laws, gun sales, gun registration, gun ownership
 - *Target:* gun violence
 - *Resources:* a small csv.
+Could I build a decision tree w/ state gun laws. *Could I figure out which laws are most effective?* Also, *can I use "Beysian statistics"* to point out cases where cities have high gun violence, strict laws, but close proximity to states w/ lax gun laws (i.e. Chicago, or even historical examples like NYC in the 70's)
 - *Obstacles:* the small database is kinda weak.

 -**BS detection**
-- *Features:* NLP of articles posted on twitter and facebook
+- *Features:* NLP of articles posted on twitter and facebook. searching for
 - *Target:* predicitng if an article is "fake" based on words used.
 OR measure the bias of an article based on the words with some threshold of bias vs. opinion
 - *Resources:* twitter/facebook api w/ articles flagged as fake?
 I'd like to apply it to NLP of podcasts and youtube channels.
 - *Obstacles:* I don't know.
 I just thought of this idea.
 Is it possible w/ my time and skill set restraints?